Getting Popup Timing Right for Maximum Opt-in Rates

 Time spent on a page isn’t the only criteria you can use to trigger your popups.
 There are other ways to measure user engagement that are just as important.

-The number of visited pages: This metric helps determine how engaged a visitor is.
+The number of visited pages: This metric helps determine how engaged a website visitor is.
 If they only visit one page on your website before exiting, they’re probably not interested in your store.
 But, if they’ve visited three different pages after arriving, they’re more likely to be receptive to messages or even ready to make a purchase.

-For example, if a visitor is reading one of your articles and they reach the bottom of the article, they probably enjoyed it and want to read more.
+For example, if a website visitor is reading one of your articles and they reach the bottom of the article, they probably enjoyed it and want to read more.
 You could trigger a content upgrade message to appear when they reach the bottom of that page.

 Trigger a scroll-based pop-up when visitors have seen a certain percentage of a page